 The Best Place for Your Secret Love

 Gardenias love sub-tropical climates that are frost resistant and have high humidity.
-They are ideally suited to morning sun, or, dappled shade positions.
+They are ideally suited to the morning sun, or, dappled shade positions.
 In landscaping terms, they make excellent background hedges or screens.
 However, they are equally happy potted in a patio planter.
-And, best of all, they are gorgeous as topiary standards!
+And, best of all, they are as gorgeous as topiary standards!
 Place several of these in strategic positions on your patio or driveway for maximum effect!
 Your guests will always compliment you on the wonderful scent they give off!
-Gardenias can also be trained “espalier” fashion, if you require a screened off area.
+Gardenias can also be trained “espalier” fashion if you require a screened-off area.

 Gardenias are acid-soil lovers and are most at home in soil with a pH of 4.5 – 5.5.
-Ensure that the soil is well drained and add peat moss to retain moisture without the root system becoming too wet.
+Ensure that the soil is well-drained and add peat moss to retain moisture without the root system becoming too wet.
 Mulch with Pine needles.
-Fertilize every three to four months with acid fertilizer.
-Beware of over watering!
+Fertilize every three to four months with an acid fertilizer.
+Beware of overwatering!

 What to Watch out For.